Supporting Universal Design and Accessibility

 Ally is an EduCat tool that helps address accessibility and universal design.
 It was added to EduCat between the Fall 2020 and Winter 2021 semesters in order to provide faculty with assistance in ensuring their courses are accessible and to provide students with alternative content formats to help meet their individual learning needs and preferences.

-What Ally Does
+What does Ally provide?

 Ally helps address accessibility and universal design by: